Indian cuisine: Uttar Pradesh

 Traditionally, Uttar Pradeshi cuisine consists of Awadhi, Bhojpuri, and Mughlai cuisine, though a vast majority of the state is vegetarian, preferring dal, roti, sabzi, and rice.
 Pooris and kachoris are eaten on special occasions.

 Chaat, samosa, and pakora, among the most popular snacks in India, originate from Uttar Pradesh.

 Well-known dishes include kebabs, dum biryani, and various mutton recipes.
 Sheer qorma, ghevar, gulab jamun, kheer, and ras malai are some of the popular desserts in this region.

-Awadhi cuisine (अवधी खाना) is from the city of Lucknow, which is the capital of the state of Uttar Pradesh in Central-South Asia and Northern India, and the cooking patterns of the city are similar to those of Central Asia, the Middle East, and other parts of Northern India.
+Awadhi cuisine (अवधी खाना) is from the city of Lucknow, which is the capital of the state of Uttar Pradesh in Central-South Asia and North India, and the cooking patterns of the city are similar to those of Central Asia, the Middle East, and other parts of North India.
 The cuisine consists of both vegetarian and non-vegetarian dishes.

 Awadh has been greatly influenced by Mughal cooking techniques, and the cuisine of Lucknow bears similarities to those of Central Asia, Kashmir, Punjab and Hyderabad.
 The city is also known for its Nawabi foods.
 The bawarchis and rakabdars of Awadh gave birth to the dum style of cooking or the art of cooking over a slow fire, which has become synonymous with Lucknow today.
 Their spread consisted of elaborate dishes like kebabs, kormas, biryani, kaliya, nahari-kulchas, zarda, sheermal, roomali rotis, and warqi parathas.

 The richness of Awadh cuisine lies not only in the variety of cuisine but also in the ingredients used like mutton, paneer, and rich spices, including cardamom and saffron.

 Mughlai cuisine is a style of cooking developed in the Indian subcontinent by the imperial kitchens of the Mughal Empire.
 It represents the cooking styles used in North India (especially Uttar Pradesh).

 The cuisine is strongly influenced by Central Asian cuisine, the region where the Chagatai-Turkic Mughal rulers originally hailed from, and has strongly influenced the regional cuisines of Kashmir and the Punjab region.

 The tastes of Mughlai cuisine vary from extremely mild to spicy, and is often associated with a distinctive aroma and the taste of ground and whole spices.

 A Mughlai course is an elaborate buffet of main course dishes with a variety of accompaniments.